smaranchand/nucci/README.md

 ![Nucci](https://github.com/smaranchand/nucci/raw/main/src/nucci.gif)

-#RIP Internet Hero Binit Ghimire.
+# RIP Internet Hero Binit Ghimire.

-Save your nuclei scan results to cloud.
 Nucci is nothing but tool that lets you save your Nuclei tools output to the cloud database.
 Mongo.com provides a free database cluster which are we using to save the Nuclei scan  results.

-Initially i had plan to create a GUI for Project discovery's nuclei tool but we tried to launch a very basic solution instead.
-The tool use stdout to read the output of the nuclei scan uses some regex to validate, sanitize and upload them to a mongo db instance.
-Later on the data can be fetched and browsed using a webapp developed using flask.
+The tool uses stdin to read the output of the nuclei scan, uses some regex to sanitize and upload them to a mongo db instance.
+Later on the data can be fetched and browsed using a webapp developed in flask.

 ## WHY?

-I created so you dont have to.
+I created it so you dont have to.

 ## Configuration & Setup

 ### Database Setup:

-A local database or cloud database can be used to store the nuclei results, [Mongodb.com](https://www.mongodb.com) provides a free database cluster which are we going to utilize.
+A local database or cloud database can be used to store the nuclei results, [Mongodb.com](https://www.mongodb.com) provides a free database cluster which we can utilize.

 1. Go to https://www.mongodb.com/cloud/atlas/register and complete the signup process.
 2. Choose Shared plan.![Free Plan](https://github.com/smaranchand/nucci/blob/main/src/free.png)